TheOrderMSU/TheOrderMSU/contributing.md

 1. Profanity.
 Any usage of profanity should be with the PG-13 guidelines and only used within a direct quote by a character.

 2. Violence & Gore.
 Please keep within the PG-13 guidelines of what is shown within the movies and animated series.
 If you couldn't show it during afternoon cartoons, don't write it here.

+***

+# Suggested Apps

+> Editor's note: These are the apps that I am most familiar with.
+Any writing app will do.
+Some just need additional conversion for the wiki. - Sigil

+- https://atom.io/ - Atom is a versatile and powerful text editor for a wide variety of coding languages.

+- https://docs.google.com/ - Google Docs.
+Online/offline editor.
+Always have access to your files with internet.
+Easily share docs with people.
+Sometimes page style requires extensive editing when converting to Markdown.

+- Microsoft Word - Available free to students.
+Powerful word processor.
+Sometimes page style requires extensive editing when converting to Markdown.

+- TextEdit - Bare bones Mac OS default text editor.
+Focus on writing rather than styling and formatting.

+- Notepad - Barebones Windows default text editor.
+Focus on writing rather than styling and formatting.

+***